Kyrobi/Cynagen/Server-Configs/readme.md

 passwords, seeds, player's private profiles / saves, and the likes.

 Why am I making most of the settings public?
 It's so that techinical players can dive in and see how things work on the server.
 It also further broadends the information avaiable on the server for players to access.
+Having more information on how the server works would benefit every player.

 If you would like to add, remove, or change some configs which you think will benefit the server, feel free to make a pull request.